spinetree/book_app/README.md

 ## Change Log

 09-24-19 - site started, hits google api but doesnt properly render data yet.
 So close tho.
-09-25-19 - site has a db and can take searches and display them, not writing to the db yet
+09-25-19 - site has a db that displays and detail view. next write/add

 <!-- ## Credits and Collaborations -->
  Nav sourced from https://codepen.io/erikterwan/pen/EVzeRP